Doe v. Cisco Systems, Inc.

 Following the Supreme Court’s decision in Nestlé USA, Inc. v.
 Doe, 141 S. Ct.
 1931 (2021), the 9th Circuit requested supplemental briefing from the parties.
 On July 22, 2021, Plaintiffs-Appellants filed a supplemental brief explaining that unlike in Nestlé, their case can proceed because their complaint contains detailed allegations as to how Cisco employees in the United States knowingly designed, developed, and customized the system used to facilitate their abuse.
 On August 12, 2021, Defendants-Appellees filed their supplemental brief.

 The 9th Circuit held a second oral argument on October 20, 2021.
-A decision is pending.

 Documents